prajwalvp/Dracula/README.md

 Updates and instructions by Paulo Freire, based on initial description by Erik Madsen.

+Major updates

-Major update (on Oct.
-10. 2020): The automatic version of sieve.sh, dracula.sh !
+- Oct.
+10. 2020: The automatic version of sieve.sh, dracula.sh !

-Update on Oct.
+- Oct.
 23: new version of dracula.sh that does far fewer sorts when we have longs lists of partial solutions, saves results of processing in the occasions when it sorts, and e-mails user when it finds a solution.

+- Oct.
+29: new version that lets user know about new solution immediately after it is computed, not later when its chi2 is sorted.

 ### Instructions (which assume familiarity with TEMPO)